 NBFRD conducted this meeting with ten (10) members from the agency.
-Consideration was given to include different rank, age, demographics, experience, and covered all three (3) shifts and a representative for our Bureau of Fire Prevention.
-The meeting was facilitated by a member of NCOSFM away from the agency, allowing members to be open with their comments.
-Each member was contacted before the meeting, informed of the topics of discussion, allowing them to have discussions with other members of the agency.
+Consideration was given to include different ranks, ages, demographics, and experience, and covered all three (3) shifts and a representative for our Bureau of Fire Prevention.
+The meeting was facilitated by a Deputy Chief from an outside agency, allowing members to be open with their comments.
+Each member was contacted before the meeting, and informed of the topics of discussion, allowing them to have discussions with other members of the agency.
 This allowed for total input from the agency through the selected members.
-Concluding the one and one half-hour meeting, the members were able to submit additional comments electronically to the facilitator.
+Concluding the three-hour meeting, the members were able to submit additional comments electronically to the facilitator.
+The members were also allowed to meet with the Fire Chief and command staff to elaborate on their suggestions.